If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

 - Approach: This type of accelerated nursing program will build on your previous learning experiences.
 As a result, it will provide you with a fast path to becoming a licensed RN.

-- Length: Distance ABSN programs typically last between 11 and 18 months, are full-time, and require full-time dedication of 40+ hours per week.
+- Length: Online ABSN programs typically last between 11 and 18 months, are full-time, and require full-time dedication of 40+ hours per week.

-- Curriculum: Distance ABSN programs consist of online coursework and clinical rotations.
+- Curriculum: Online ABSN programs consist of online coursework and clinical rotations.
 The latter take place in settings in your local community.
 Some programs also include short residencies on campus.

 Becoming an RN through an accelerated baccalaureate program will prepare you to improve patient outcomes.
 Evidence shows that nurses prepared at the BSN level and higher are associated with lower patient mortality, fewer hospitalizations and increased cost-savings.

-Now that you know the expectations of distance ABSN programs, you can start preparing for success.
+Now that you know the expectations of online ABSN programs, you can start preparing for success.

 Tip #2: Find Your Support System

-Building a strong support system will help you thrive in a distance ABSN program.
+Building a strong support system will help you thrive in an online ABSN program.
 Surround yourself with people you can turn to for comfort and encouragement.

 Getting help from family and friends is vital.
-Finding a supportive distance ABSN program is equally important.
+Finding a supportive online ABSN program is equally important.

-Once you’re enrolled, supportive distance ABSN programs will provide you with a dedicated student advisor to guide you through every step of the program.
+Once you’re enrolled, supportive online ABSN programs will provide you with a dedicated student advisor to guide you through every step of the program.

 Some of the ways they will help you include: